March 2019 — DiaMedica Therapeutics, Inc.Download

 Chronic Kidney Disease

-More effective treatments are clearly needed to address the growing problem of CKD.
-DM199 is a recombinant form of human tissue kallikrein (KLK1), a protein which plays a vital role in normal kidney function.
-KLK1 releases bradykinin (BK) to activate the BK receptor system, triggering mechanisms that mitigate or repair damage to the kidney.
-Additionally, BK and the BK receptors are critical for healthy kidney integrity.
-It is becoming increasingly clear that patients with moderate to severe CKD have abnormally low levels of KLK1, and it is hypothesized that this KLK1 deficit contributes to disease progression.
-DM199 has been shown to replenish endogenous KLK1 and fully activate the BK system that protects the kidney from damage.
-In fact, DM199 treatment in an animal model of Type 1 Diabetes delayed the onset of the disease, attenuated the degree of insulitis and improved pancreatic beta cell mass in a dose-dependent manner by increasing T regulatory cells (Tregs).
-By providing additional KLK1, DM199 has the following beneficial actions:
+DM199 has the potential to offer therapeutic benefits for CKD patients.
+The KLK1 protein plays a vital role in normal kidney function, and BK and BK receptors for producing nitric oxide and prostacyclin which are critical for kidney health and integrity.
+Patients with moderate to severe CKD often excrete abnormally low levels of KLK1 in their urine, leading to the hypothesis that this KLK1 deficit contributes to disease progression.
+We believe that DM199 may replenish endogenous KLK1 and activate the BK system and production of nitric oxide and prostacyclin that protects the kidney from damage.
+In fact, DM199 treatment in an animal model of Type 1 diabetes delayed the onset of the disease, attenuated the degree of insulitis (inflammation in the insulin producing islet cells of the pancreas) and improved pancreatic beta cell mass in a dose-dependent manner by increasing T-regs.
+By providing additional KLK1, DM199 has the following potentially beneficial actions:

-- Supports the structural integrity of the kidney by reducing scar tissue formation (fibrosis), oxidative stress, and inflammation.
+- Support the structural integrity of the kidney by reducing scar tissue formation (fibrosis), oxidative stress, and inflammation; and

-- Activates mechanisms that upregulates Tregs, improve insulin sensitization, glucose uptake, glycogen synthesis, and lower blood pressure.
+- Activate mechanisms that upregulate T-regs, improve insulin sensitization, glucose uptake and glycogen synthesis, and lower blood pressure.

-DM199 treatment directly replenishes KLK1 levels, normalizing kidney function.
+DM199 treatment is intended to directly replenish KLK1 levels, normalizing kidney function.
 Current treatment options, especially ACEi drugs, only partially restore kidney function and are associated with high-risk side effects.
-ACEi drugs block the renin-angiotensin system (RAS) and increase BK by preventing the breakdown processes that normally target the effects of BK to the kidney.
-While this increase benefits the kidney, ACEi drugs generate excessive BK where is it not needed, potentially leading to related side effects such as cough and angioedema.
-DM199 treatment allows KLK1 to follow its normal physiological processes and release BK when and where it is needed, avoiding these side effects.
-Importantly, successful treatment with ACEi in kidney disease requires a fully functional KLK1 system, potentially making ACEi drugs less effective in patients with a pre-existing KLK1 deficit.
-Furthermore, blockage of the RAS by ACEi drugs can result in dangerous increase in potassium (hyperkalemia), leading to serious cardiac complications.
-These issues have not been seen with DM199 treatment.
+Importantly, it is becoming increasingly clear that part of the beneficial effect of ACEi drugs involves preventing the normal breakdown of BK leading to substantial increases in BK levels throughout the body.
+While higher BK levels benefit the kidney, ACEi drugs can generate excessive BK where is it not needed, potentially leading to side effects such as persistent cough, angioedema (swelling of skin and tissue) and hyperkalemia (abnormally high potassium levels that can lead to cardiac arrest and sudden death).
+We believe DM199 treatment could allow KLK1 to follow its normal physiological processes and release BK when and where it is needed, avoiding these side effects.
+Importantly, we believe successful treatment with ACEi in kidney disease requires a fully functional kallikrein kinin system, KLK1 and bradykinin systems, potentially making ACEi drugs less effective in patients with a pre-existing KLK1 deficit.

 For additional information, please see these published papers: